Factbox: Reaction to postponement of the Tokyo 2020 Olympics

 “We respect this joint decision by the IOC and the leadership of Japan.
 In these difficult times, the health of the athletes, organizers, representatives of all countries and IOC members is at the forefront.
 We will set up our cooperation on the training process with national federations.”

-“While the news of the postponement is hugely disappointing to our committed team of staff and riders who have trained tirelessly with Tokyo 2020 in mind, the health of the nation must be the priority at this difficult time.”
+“As an athlete, I am obviously extremely disappointed but this is more important and bigger than me or any of the athletes that would have been taking part.
+This is a matter of life or death and we all need to do the right thing.”

-Reporting by Martyn Herman; Editing by Christian Radnedge
+Reporting by Martyn Herman; Editing by Christian Radnedge and Hugh Lawson